RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/microros-for-ros2-on-microcontrollers.md

 The steps will also use ROS2.
 At time of writing, there are a few possible options for installing micro-ROS with ROS2:

-1. Install ROS2 natively on the host computer (e.g. follow the [ROS2 installation guide](https://docs.ros.org/en/galactic/Installation.html) on the computer that will connect to the microcontroller).
+1. Install ROS2 natively on the host computer on the computer that will connect to the microcontroller).

+> At time of writing (May 2022), **micro-ROS requires Linux OS** for native installation.

 - In this case, follow the instructions for [Option 1: Installing micro-ROS Natively](#option-1:-installing-micro-ROS-natively)

 2. Use a ROS2 Docker container.
 There are two options here:
-   1. Most recommended: Use a pre-built docker image from micro-ROS that comes with micro-ROS installed in a ROS2 environment

-  - In this case, follow the instructions for [Option 2.1: Using micro-ROS Docker image](#Option-2.1:-Using-micro-ROS-Docker-image)
+  -  Use a pre-built docker image from micro-ROS that comes with micro-ROS installed in a ROS2 environment.
+In this case, follow the instructions for [Option 2.1: Using micro-ROS Docker image](#Option-2.1:-Using-micro-ROS-Docker-image)
+  > The pre-built option is most recommended if using Docker!

-   2. Add micro-ROS build instructions to an existing dockerfile, to support a custom/user-defined ROS2 environment.

-   - In this case, follow the instructions for [Option 2.2: Using micro-ROS with user Dockerfile](#Option-2.2:-Using-micro-ROS-with-user-Dockerfile)
+  -  Add micro-ROS build instructions to an existing dockerfile, to support a custom/user-defined ROS2 environment.
+In this case, follow the instructions for [Option 2.2: Using micro-ROS with user Dockerfile](#Option-2.2:-Using-micro-ROS-with-user-Dockerfile)

-TODO: supported OS?

 ## Setting Up micro-ROS with Arduino Due